lansea/nabe/README.markdown

     npm install nabe

-You can install nabe with --npat set, it'll install devDependencies as well and run the test.
-Install will fail if tests fail.

-    npm install nabe --npat

 You would start by forking or cloning the [nabe-demo](https://github.com/mklabs/nabe-demo) repo, to get a basic skeleton.

     git clone git://github.com/mklabs/nabe-demo.git weblog